Fixing OpenClaw Configuration: Beyond the Built-in Doctor Tool

 3) Propose minimal changes to restore startup.

-4) Apply the changes and explain each one.
+4) Apply fixes, explain each change.

 5) Set up a fallback model (primary + backup).